mapbender/mapbender-documentation/en/architecture/components.rst

 Mapbender Starter
 *****************
-Mapbender Starter is Symfony2 demo project which uses the Mapbender bundles to showcase a Mapbender application.
+Mapbender Starter is Symfony demo project which uses the Mapbender bundles to showcase a Mapbender application.

 It contains demo applications which are defined in the mapbender.yml with WMS, WMTS.
 It provides a web interface with authentication which provides the possibility to create applications, create users/groups and build up a service repository.